 European and international collaboration

-The methodology and questionnaires used in Eurofound's pan-European surveys are freely available for use by other organisations, subject to certain copyright conditions, and many have expressed an interest in using our materials or collaborating with Eurofound.
+The methodology and questionnaires used in Eurofound’s pan-European surveys are freely available for use by other researchers, subject to certain copyright conditions, and many have expressed an interest in using our materials or collaborating with Eurofound.

 International Labour Organization